ludocode/pottery/util/pottery/string/README.md

 # Pottery String

-This shows how you can use Pottery to implement a simple mutable byte string in C. This example calls it simply `string`, and the type is `string_t`.
+This is a simple mutable byte string built with Pottery.
+This example calls it simply `string`, and the type is `string_t`.

 Even though this string is just an example to demonstrate Pottery, it is far superior to other C string libraries.
 Compare it to some other strings: